Azure/azure-sdk-for-java/ESOF-docs/assignment1.md

+# Assignment 1
+## Development Process
+The development process used by Microsoft is an agile process.
+An agile process is an iterative and incremental model that it is characterized to work into small increments that minimize the amount of up-front planning and design.
+The idea is to have an available release with the minimum bugs at the end of each iteration.

 An alternative model that could be use in Azure Software Development is the RAD model.
 Rapid Application Development model is an incremental software process model that focuses on short development cycle time.
 This model is a “high-speed” model which adapts many steps from waterfall model in which rapid development is achieved by using component based construction approach.

 This would be a perfect fit for Azure since the basic requirements for implementing this model are probably answered in Azure: